 The Portuguese designer Vital Lacerda, known for titles such as Vinhos, Lisboa, and CO₂, is working on a game named On Mars.

-Like the name suggests, the game is set on Mars, and the players take the roles as chief austronats working for private space exploration companies.
+As the name suggests, the game is set on Mars, and the players take the roles as chief astronauts working for private space exploration companies.
 They are to develop the biggest, most advanced colony on mars scoring points for different mission goals and hidden corporate agendas.

 In the end, the colony should be self-sufficient.